kmozurkewich/cui-gitbook/docs/README.md

 ## Packages

-The framework consists of the following packages that each provide a meaningful seperation of concerns for the Framework as a whole as well as your development needs.
+The framework consists of the following packages distributed through NPM.
+Each package provides a meaningful seperation of concerns for the Framework as a whole as well as your development needs.
 Each project can be taken as is or customized as necessary in its own regard.

 * CUI Style Guide [cui-styleguide]
 * CUI Angular Component Library [cui-ng]